-Known for their bright colors and epic annual migration from the United States and Canada to Mexico, monarch butterflies are beautiful and complicated creatures of nature.
-Facing mounting challenges in today’s environment, Anurag Agrawal presents a detailed investigation into how the monarch butterfly has evolved in his new book Monarchs and Milkweed (Princeton University Press; April 11, 2017).
+Known for their bright colors and epic annual migration from the United States and Canada to Mexico, monarch butterflies are beautiful but complicated creatures of nature.
+Facing mounting challenges in today’s environment, Anurag Agrawal presents a detailed investigation into how the monarch butterfly’s relationship has evolved to coexist with the incredibly toxic milkweed in his new book Monarchs and Milkweed (Princeton University Press; April 11, 2017).

-Anurag Agrawal is professor of ecology and evolutionary biology and entomology at Cornell University.
+Anurag Agrawal is professor of ecology and evolutionary biology in the College of Agriculture and Life Sciences at Cornell University.

 Buffalo Street Books will offer books for purchase and signing.
 Refreshments served.